| |

 Weight Loss Tracker Printable

 “Mom, you have a flubber belly!”
 Those were the exuberant words I heard a long time ago from my then-8-year-old son.
-We all laughed because … well, I was actually pretty fit!
-Fast forward a decade and the flubber belly is real.
-I need motivation!
-I’m at the heaviest I’ve ever been and started to reflect on how I got here.
-Then, I found myself strategizing ways I could get out of this extra layer of fat.
+We all laughed because, well, I was actually pretty fit!
+Fast forward a decade and the flubber belly was real.
+I needed motivation.
+I was at the heaviest I had ever been and started to reflect on how I got there.
+Then, I found myself strategizing ways I could get out of that extra layer of fat.
 Of course, I wanted to put everything on paper and created the Weight Loss Tracker Printable!

-I won’t be presumptuous and assume you need a Weight Loss Tracker too but … in case you do …
+I won’t be presumptuous and assume you need a Weight Loss Tracker too but, in case you do, I’m here for you!

 Who’s The Weight Loss Tracker For?